lu4p/blog/content/posts/slices.md

 So in a simple use case preallocating the slice with `make` seems to be about 2-4 times faster.
 Although this is significant, in real-world scenarios it often doesn't really matter because appending is fast enough regardless.

+If you don't know the number of elements a to which a slice will grow, it often makes little sense to allocate memory with make beforehand.
+Of course there are exceptions from this, sometimes you know at least the order of magnitude to which a slice will grow, then it can make sense to allocate a slice with a cap similar to the ballpark of expected elements.

 Thanks to [Hu1buerger](https://github.com/Hu1buerger), for helping with the investigation.